Carlo Goldoni

-Carlo Osvaldo Goldoni (/ɡɒlˈdoʊni/, also /gɔːlˈ-, goʊlˈ-/, /it/; 25 February 1707 – 6 February 1793) was an Italian playwright and librettist from the Republic of Venice.
+Carlo Osvaldo Goldoni (/ɡɒlˈdoʊni/, also /gɔːlˈ-, goʊlˈ-/; /it/; 25 February 1707 – 6 February 1793) was an Italian playwright and librettist from the Republic of Venice.
 His works include some of Italy's most famous and best-loved plays.
 Audiences have admired the plays of Goldoni for their ingenious mix of wit and honesty.
 His plays offered his contemporaries images of themselves, often dramatizing the lives, values, and conflicts of the emerging middle classes.
 Though he wrote in French and Italian, his plays make rich use of the Venetian language, regional vernacular, and colloquialisms.
 Goldoni also wrote under the pen name and title Polisseno Fegeio, Pastor Arcade, which he claimed in his memoirs the "Arcadians of Rome" bestowed on him.

 Biography

 Memoirs

 There is an abundance of autobiographical information on Goldoni, most of which comes from the introductions to his plays and from his Memoirs.
 However, these memoirs are known to contain many errors of fact, especially about his earlier years.

-In these memoirs, he paints himself as a born comedian, careless, light-hearted and with a happy temperament, proof against all strokes of fate, yet thoroughly respectable and honourable.
+In these memoirs, he portrays himself as a born comedian, careless, light-hearted and with a happy temperament, proof against all strokes of fate, yet thoroughly respectable and honourable.